eleev/uicollectionview-layouts-kit/README.md

 ...
 ```

-If you use `Storyboard`/`Nib` approach, consider creating an `IBOutlet` to the custom layout and directly set it up, insteap of casting layout using the collection view reference:
+If you use `Storyboard`/`Nib` approach, consider creating an `IBOutlet` to the custom layout and directly set it up, instead of casting layout using the collection view reference:
 ```swift
 ...
 @IBOutlet weak var instagridLayout: InstagridLayout!